gmazzap/Hierarchy/README.md

 By default, loading is just a `require` wrapped by `ob_start()` / `ob_get_clean()` so that the template content is just returned as is.

-However, is it possible to _process_ the template in some ways, for example using a **template engine**.
+However, is it possible to *process* the template in some ways, for example, by using a **template engine**.

 Custom template loaders have to implement `TemplateLoaderInterface` that has just one method: `load()`, that receives the full path of the template and have to **return** the template content.

-Template loaders can be passed as second constructor argument for `QueryTemplate`.
+Template loaders can be passed as second constructor argument to `QueryTemplate`.

 #### `FileRequireLoader`